By Marina Joseph – Art in Tanzania internship

 Attraction of Employees

 An organization has an effective retirement plan.
-It attracts the best talent from the pool of workforce.
-A potential employee is more likely to choose an employer with better retirement benefits than the one with not.
-This is because the pension plan is a huge part of the total compensation for an employee.
+It attracts the best talent from the workforce.
+A potential employee is more likely to choose an employer with better retirement benefits than one without.
+This is because the pension plan is a huge part of an employee’s total compensation.
 It also makes it easier to retain competent employees.

 Maintain Productivity

-A good retirement plan is to promise a better financial status for the employee upon retirement.
-It motivates employees to know that they are working in anticipation of a better retirement package.
+A good retirement plan promises a better financial status for the employee upon retirement.
+It motivates employees to know they are working in anticipation of a better retirement package.

 Public Image

 Having a retirement plan puts any organization in a positive image.
-However, an organization with an effective and successful retirement plan greatly adds to the goodwill of the company.
+However, an organization with an effective and successful retirement plan greatly adds to the company’s goodwill.
 This shows the value an organization places on the service of the employees and a willingness to ensure their financial security when they are old.
-Employees who have a good retirement package will proudly speak of their former employers and hence create a good public image for the organization.
+Employees with a good retirement package will proudly speak of their former employers, creating a good public image for the organization.

 • Tax Saving

 An employer usually takes pension contributions before deducting tax.
 Therefore, tax is paid on the remainder of the salary.
-Saving taxes with each contribution paid into the plan will contribute to higher returns over time.
+Saving taxes with each contribution paid into the plan will increase returns.

 Opportunity to diversify across asset classes

-Pension funds give investors an option to choose what kind of asset classes they would like maximum exposure to maximize their earnings.
+Pension funds allow investors to choose which asset classes to which they would like maximum exposure to maximize their earnings.

 Employer Contribution